 1.17 Foreign Visitor Policy Statement

-Hosting of foreign visitors on campus is valuable and important to the University’s mission.
+Hosting foreign visitors on campus is valuable and important to the University’s mission.
 In order to ensure compliance with relevant federal regulations and University policies, all invitations for foreign visitors to campus require prior approval by the Vice President for Research.

 All foreign visitors must sign a visitor agreement that outlines the details of their visit prior to being allowed on campus.